W4RH4WK/crap/slides/c_slides.md

 - String literals (e.g. `"foo"`) are immutable
   - Typically handled as `const char *`
 - Strings are NULL-terminated!
   - Be careful when using string related functions!
 - Consider using `asprintf` for any kind of string interpolation
-  - Alternative use `snprintf`
+  - Alternatively use `snprintf`
 - Always prefer bounds checking functions (e.g. `strncpy`) over their naïve variants (e.g. `strcpy`)

 ## Assertions